 The Company derives fair value for its illiquid investments that do not have indicative fair values based upon active trades primarily by using a present value technique that discounts the estimated contractual cash flows for the subject assets with discount rates imputed by broad market indices, bond spreads and yields for comparable issuers relative to the subject assets (the "Income Approach").
 The Company also considers, among other things, recent loan amendments or other activity specific to the subject asset.
 Discount rates applied to estimated contractual cash flows for an underlying asset vary by specific investment, industry, priority and nature of the debt security (such as the seniority or security interest of the debt security) and are assessed relative to leveraged loan and high-yield bond indices, at the valuation date.
 The Company has identified these indices as benchmarks for broad market information related to its loan and debt securities.
 Because the Company has not identified any market index that directly correlates to the loan and debt securities held by the Company and therefore uses these benchmark indices, these market indices may require significant adjustment to better correlate such market data for the calculation of fair value of the investment under the Income Approach.
 Such adjustments require judgment and may be material to the calculation of fair value.
 Further adjustments to the discount rate may be applied to reflect other market conditions or the perceived credit risk of the borrower.
 When broad market indices are used as part of the valuation methodology, their use is subject to adjustment for many factors, including priority, collateral used as security, structure, performance and other quantitative and qualitative attributes of the asset being valued.
 The resulting present value determination is then weighted along with any quotes from observable transactions and broker/pricing quotes.
-If such quotes to determine fair value.
-If such quotes are not indicative of market trans other relevant factors, such quotes will be compared with other fair value indications and given relatively less weight based on their relevancy.
+If such quotes are indicative of actual transactions with reasonable trading volume at or near the valuation date that are not liquidation or distressed sales, relatively more reliance will be put on such quotes to determine fair value.
+If such quotes are not indicative of market transactions or are insufficient as to volume, reliability, consistency or other relevant factors, such quotes will be compared with other fair value indications and given relatively less weight based on their relevancy.
 Other significant assumptions, such as coupon and maturity, are asset-specific and are noted for each investment in the Consolidated Schedules of Investments included herein.

 Equity Securities.
 The Company's equity securities in portfolio companies for which there is no liquid public market are carried at fair value based on the enterprise value of the portfolio company, which is determined using various factors, including EBITDA (earnings before interest, taxes, depreciation and amortization) and discounted cash flows from operations, less capital expenditures and other pertinent factors, such as recent offers to purchase a portfolio company's securities or other liquidation events.
 The determined fair values are generally discounted to account for restrictions on resale and minority ownership positions.
 In the event market quotations are readily available for the Company's equity securities in public companies, those investments may be valued using the Market Approach (as defined below).
-In cases where the Company receives warrants to purchase equity securities, a market standard Black-Scholes model is utilized.
+In cases where the Company receives warrants to purchase equity securities, a market standard Black-Scholes model is utilized